How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on where the leak is, whether or not a leak test is required, and what actually needs to be repaired, a typical refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re unsure, feel free to ask your AC repair technician to walk you through their process and go over their findings.
+Depending on the accessibility of the leak, whether or not there needs to be a leak test, and what exactly needs to be repaired, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re feeling uneasy, feel free to ask your air conditioning repair technician to walk you through his or her process and explain their findings.

 AC Circuit Board Replacement

-At times the problem may be beyond the A/C system itself and the circuit board may need to be replaced.
-Depending on your AC make and model, a new circuit board for your system could be priced anywhere from $450 to $1300.
+Sometimes the issue may be beyond the air conditioner itself and the circuit board may need to be replaced.
+Depending on your AC make and model, a new circuit board for your system could run anywhere from $450 to $1300.

-If you’re looking to replace your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
-Depending on which style of thermostat you go with, you’re probably going to pay anywhere between $200 and $550 to get it installed.
-Fortunately, the newest thermostats might pay back their purchase price in energy management savings, depending on if they are programmed correctly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a traditional thermostat.
+Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to install a new one.
+Fortunately, the latest thermostats may pay back their investment in energy management savings, provided they are programmed properly.

 Capacitor or Contactor Replacement

-If your air conditioner is still only a couple years old or you want to repair your older system instead of investing in an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most typical for your air conditioning system.
+If your air conditioner is still young or you choose to repair your older system instead of investing in an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are a couple of the most common for your AC system.

 AC Fan Motor Replacement

-Again, it’s always good to assess the pros and cons of paying to repair your current air conditioner versus buying an upgraded, more energy-efficient air conditioner.
-If replacing the fan motor is the better option for you, a fan motor replacement may run you between $500 and $1200.
+Again, it’s always responsible to weigh the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient piece of equipment.
+If replacing this part is the better option for you, a fan motor replacement may run you between $500 and $1200.

 NOTE: Part repair under warranty